uts-mdsi-ilab2-synergy/addrmatcher/README.md

 ![address matching flows ](https://raw.githubusercontent.com/uts-mdsi-ilab2-synergy/addrmatcher/main/docs/images/flows.png)

-With the new file structure, the package does not need to load all 15 million records and compare the input address with the entire list of addresses.
-Instead, the package only needs to load the index file and match the input address with the addresses in the index file.
-Then, the tool uses the matched address to find one of the multiple files containing the corresponding matching addresses.
-Then another matching between the input address and the address in the file is performed.
-Therefore, the package only needs to load and match the small factional of the complete addresses.
+With this file structure, the package does not need to load all 15 million records and compare the input address with the entire list of addresses.
+Instead, the package only needs to load the index file and match the combination of street, suburb, state and postcode from the input address with the composite of those in the index file.
+Then, the matched combination of street, suburb, state and postcode gets the name of the respective address file to load into the memory.
+After that, string matching is performed between the input address and the addresses in the file.
+Therefore, the package only needs to load and match the small factional of the entire dataset.

 #### 2. Coordinate-based matching
 Coordinate-based matching is distance-based matching.
-The coordinate-based matching is performed by searching for addresses closer to the input geo-coordinates based on geo-distances from the addresses in the street address GNAF dataset.
+The matching is performed by searching for closer addresses in the GNAF (Geo-coded National Address File) dataset to the input geo-coordinates based on geo-distances.

 ![geo distance](https://raw.githubusercontent.com/uts-mdsi-ilab2-synergy/addrmatcher/main/docs/images/geo-distance.png)